Skip to content

 Chicken Republic’s Supply Chain

-Many in Nigeria’s fast-food industry assume that growth means franchising and branding.
+Many in Africa’s fast-food industry often assume that growth means franchising and branding.
 Both of these do have their benefits, but Chicken Republic’s supply chain took a different strategy.

 Key Nuggets